abisop/nuttx-docs/en/platforms/arm/lpc17xx/index.md

     and can easily be *reconstitued* if needed.

 2.  **mbed LPC1768**

     -   Support for the mbed board was contributed by Dave Marples and released in NuttX-5.11.
 Refer to the NuttX board [README](https://github.com/apache/nuttx/blob/master/Documentation/platforms/arm/lpc17xx/boards/mbed/README.txt) file for further information.

 3.  **Olimex LPC1766-STK**

     -   Support for that Olimex-LPC1766-STK board was added to NuttX 5.13.
     -   The NuttX-5.14 release extended that support with an *Ethernet driver*.
     -   The NuttX-5.15 release further extended the support with a functional *USB device driver* and *SPI-based micro-SD*.
     -   The NuttX-5.16 release added a functional *USB host controller driver* and *USB host mass storage class driver*.
     -   The NuttX-5.17 released added support for low-speed USB devices, interrupt endpoints, and a *USB host HID keyboard class driver*.
     -   Refer to the NuttX board [README](https://github.com/apache/nuttx/blob/master/Documentation/platforms/arm/lpc17xx/boards/olimex-lpc1766stk/README.txt) file for further information.

-    Verified configurations are now available for the NuttShell with networking and microSD support(NSH, see `NSH <nsh>`), for the NuttX network test, for the [THTTPD](http://acme.com/software/thttpd)
+    Verified configurations are now available for the NuttShell with networking and microSD support(NSH, see
+    `NSH <nsh>`{.interpreted-text role="ref"}), for the NuttX network test, for the [THTTPD](http://acme.com/software/thttpd) webserver,
-    webserver, for USB serial deive and USB storage devices examples, and for the USB host HID keyboard driver.
+    for USB serial deive and USB storage devices examples, and for the USB host HID keyboard driver.
 Support for the USB host mass storage device can optionally be configured for the NSH example.
 A driver for the *Nokia 6100 LCD* and an NX graphics configuration for the Olimex LPC1766-STK have been added.
 However, neither the LCD driver nor the NX configuration have been verified as of the NuttX-5.17 release.

 4.  **Embedded Artists base board with NXP LPCXpresso LPC1768**

     An fully verified board configuration is included in NuttX-6.2.
 The Code Red toolchain is supported under either Linux or Windows.
     Verified configurations include DHCPD, the NuttShell (NSH), NuttX